AurumnPegasus/Text-Summariser/README.md

 * Run the code in jupyter notebook
 * Input the name of your file which is within that directory

-* You will end up getting a summary + wordcloud as a text file :)
+* You will end up getting a summary + wordcloud in the output folder :)

 ### Calculating Accuracy